How to use IBM App Connect with Amazon CloudWatch

 Connecting to Amazon CloudWatch

-Complete the connection fields that you see in the App Connect Designer Catalog page or flow editor.
+Complete the connection fields that you see in the App Connect Designer Connect > Applications and APIs page (previously the Catalog page) or flow editor.
 If necessary, work with your Amazon CloudWatch administrator to obtain these values.

 Tip: For more information, see AWS service endpoints on the AWS documentation page.

-To connect to a Amazon CloudWatch endpoint from the App Connect Designer Catalog page for the first time, expand Amazon CloudWatch, then click Connect.
+To connect to an Amazon CloudWatch endpoint from the App Connect Designer Applications and APIs page for the first time, expand Amazon CloudWatch, then click Connect.
 For more information, see Managing accounts.

 Tip: